ppt000/mqtt_gateways/docs/source/tutorial.rst

 The micro-controller can also be told to switch ON or OFF a relay to release the gate.
 We will call ``Entry System`` the combination of the actual entry system with the micro-controller physical interface.
+*Note*: of course a Raspberry Pi could sense directly the electrical contacts without being shielded by another board.
+However this use-case suits the tutorial, and is probably more reliable in the long run.

 Implementation
 **************